Kostas Giannoulis: Asteras Tripolis

 On 15 July 2015, it was announced that Kostas Giannoulis had joined Asteras Tripolis on a two-year contract for an undisclosed fee.

 Pafos

 On 13 August 2018, Giannoulis signed a two years contract with Cypriot club Pafos FC for an undisclosed fee.
-On 5 September 2018, after his first game with the club he solved his contract due to personal reasons.
+On 5 September 2018, after his first game with the club he solved his contract for personal reasons.